Greece's future in EU in doubt if talks fail, central bank warns

 Elected in January on a pledge to end years of grinding austerity, Tsipras wants his European partners to re-negotiate Greece's debt mountain, but they have ruled that out for now and instead want to see a fresh round of economic reforms, including pension cuts, to help the state balance its books.

-There was little sign of any change in his position as he insisted that without an "honorable compromise" Greece would not accept "the continuation of a catastrophic policy".
+There was little sign of any change in his position as he insisted that without an "honourable compromise" Greece would not accept "the continuation of a catastrophic policy".

 Months of uncertainty have already taken their toll.
 After years of recession, Greece's economy finally started to grow again last year, but it fell back into negative growth in the first quarter of 2015 and Greece's central bank predicted the slowdown would accelerate in the second quarter.